bootstrap-vue/bootstrap-vue/src/directives/toggle/README.md

 ### Caveats with multiple targets

-When multiple targets are specified, the value of the `aria-expanded` attribute may not be correct if the individual target components can have thier collapsed state controlled independently (either via `v-model`, other controls with `v-b-toggle` directive, or CSS visibility).
+When multiple targets are specified, the value of the `aria-expanded` attribute may not be correct if the individual target components can have their collapsed state controlled independently (either via `v-model`, other controls with `v-b-toggle` directive, or CSS visibility).

 ## See also